jojoboomer/tt-task-list/README.md

 VITE_SUPABASE_ANON_KEY=your-anon-key
 ```

-important: the `VITE_ENV` variable is used to determine the database table to use.
-You should set it to `development` for local development.
+:warning: the `VITE_ENV` variable is used to determine the database table to use.

 ### Running the Project